ollixx/node-red-contrib-components/README.md

 * realize more ideas (see above)
 * clean up code
 * rethink the naming of the nodes (feedback is welcome)
+* i18n
+* help texts are missing
+* sample flows ( both as code and images in here)
+* show target node's name by default in caller node's label